A Large Dimensional Analysis of Least Squares Support Vector Machines: Main results

 Figure~\ref{fig:Gaussian-approximation-Gauss-star} illustrates this result in the same settings as Figure~\ref{fig:Gaussian-approximation-Gauss}.
 Compared to Figure~\ref{fig:Gaussian-approximation-Gauss}, one can observe that in Figure~\ref{fig:Gaussian-approximation-Gauss-star} both histograms are now centered close to $0$ (at distance $O(n^{-1})$ from zero) instead of $c_2-c_1=1/2$.
 Still, even in the case where normalized labels $\by^*$ are used as observed in Figure~\ref{fig:Gaussian-approximation-Gauss-star} (where the histograms cross at about $-0.004\approx 1/n$), taking $\xi=0$ as a decision threshold may not be an appropriate choice, as ${\rm E}^*_1\neq-{\rm E}^*_2$.

-\begin{remark}[Insignificance of $\gamma$] As a direct result of Theorem~\ref{thm:Random Equivalent} and Remark~\ref{rem:Dominant Bias}, note in Equation \ref{eq:random-eq-g(x)} that $\hat{g}(\bx)-\left(c_2-c_1\right)$ is proportional to the hyperparameter $\gamma$, which indicates that, rather surprisingly, the tuning of $\gamma$ is (asymptotically) of no importance when $n,p\to\infty$ since it does not alter the classification statistics when one uses the sign of $g(\bx)-\left(c_2-c_1\right)$ for the decision.\footnote{This remark is only valid only under Assumption~\ref{as:Growth rate} and $\gamma=O(1)$, i.e., $\gamma$ is considered to remain a constant as $n,p\to\infty$.} \end{remark}
+\begin{remark}[Insignificance of $\gamma$] \normalfont As a direct result of Theorem~\ref{thm:Random Equivalent} and Remark~\ref{rem:Dominant Bias}, note in \eqref{eq:random-eq-g(x)} that $\hat{g}(\bx)-\left(c_2-c_1\right)$ is proportional to the hyperparameter $\gamma$, which indicates that, rather surprisingly, the tuning of $\gamma$ is (asymptotically) of no importance when $n,p\to\infty$ since it does not alter the classification statistics when one uses the sign of $g(\bx)-\left(c_2-c_1\right)$ for the decision.\footnote{This remark is only valid only under Assumption~\ref{as:Growth rate} and $\gamma=O(1)$, i.e., $\gamma$ is considered to remain a constant as $n,p\to\infty$.
+Recall that this is in sharp contrast with \citep{caponnetto2007optimal} where $\gamma=O(\sqrt{n})$ (or $O(n)$, depending on the problem) is claimed optimal in the large $n$ only regime.
+From Remark~\ref{rem:optimal-growth-rate} on the growth rate optimality reached by LS-SVM, we see here that $\gamma=O(1)$ is rate-optimal under the present large $n,p$ setting; yet we believe that more elaborate kernels (such as those explored in \cite{cheng2013spectrum}) may allow for improved performances (not in the rate but in the constants), possibly for different scales of $\gamma$.
+This intuition will be explored in future investigations.} \end{remark}

-Letting $Q(x)=\frac{1}{2\pi}\int_{x}^{\infty}\exp\left(-t^2/2\right)dt$, from Theorem~\ref{thm:Gaussian Approximation} and Corollary~\ref{cor:Gaussian Approximation normal}, we now have the following immediate corollary for the (asymptotic) classification error rate:
+Letting $Q(x)=\frac{1}{2\pi}\int_{x}^{\infty}\exp\left(-t^2/2\right)dt$, from Theorem~\ref{thm:Gaussian Approximation} and Corollary~\ref{cor:Gaussian Approximation normal}, we now have the following immediate corollary for the (asymptotic) classification error rate.

 \begin{corollary}[Asymptotic Error Rate] Under the setting of Theorem~\ref{thm:Random Equivalent}, for a threshold $\xi_{n}$ possibly depending on $n$, as $n\to\infty$,

 with ${\rm E}_a$ and ${\rm Var}_a$ given in Theorem~\ref{thm:Gaussian Approximation}. \end{corollary}